-Melbourne Law School offers a wide range of tax subjects in the Melbourne Tax Masters, Graduate Diplomas and at undergraduate level across law and commerce degree programs at the University of Melbourne.
+Melbourne Law School offers a wide range of tax subjects in the Master of Laws (LLM), Master of Tax and Master of International Tax, related Graduate Diplomas, Specialist Certificate, as well as in the JD and undergraduate degrees at the University of Melbourne.

-Entry into specialist taxation Masters degrees and Graduate Diplomas is open to graduates in law, or graduates of other disciplines with relevant professional experience.
-Generally, students without a law degree will be required to enrol first in the Graduate Diploma unless they have more than 2 years experience.
+Entry into specialist taxation Masters, Graduate Diplomas and the Specialist Certificate is open to graduates in law, or graduates of other disciplines with relevant professional experience.
+Generally, students without a law degree will be required to enrol first in the Specialist Certificate or Graduate Diploma unless they have more than 2-years’ experience.
 They may later transfer to the Masters degree.

 Single Subjects for Professional Development